stigmee/gdnative-cef/README.md

 # Chromium Embedded Framework as Godot native module

+⚠️ **Note: this module is no longer maintained since the main project has been canceled.**
+**Better to use https://github.com/Lecrapouille/gdcef and/or search for "gdcef" in the Godot asset lib!** ⚠️

 This repository contains the Godot native module (GDNative) wrapping [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef/wiki/Home) (CEF), that we have named `gdcef` for our application